vanvu771988dn/youtube/ImplementationSummary.md

 # Filter Modes Implementation Summary

+> Notice (2025-10-13): Channel Mode (filter-by-channel) has been removed from the UI and presets.
+This document describes the original dual-mode implementation for historical reference.
+Current builds use video-only filtering.

 ## 🎯 Overview

 Successfully implemented a dual-mode filtering system for TrendHub that provides distinct filtering experiences for videos and channels.